 - Sauté.
 In the meantime, heat a large skillet over medium heat.
 Once hot, add oil (or water) and chopped onion and sauté for 5 minutes.
 Then add the minced garlic and sauté 2 minutes, don’t forget to stir frequently, so the garlic doesn’t burn.

 - Add cornstarch (or flour) and stir, cook for 1-2 minutes, and add the chopped sage and rosemary.
-Next add the mushrooms with their broth (it is always good to reserve some of the broth to be able to play with the thickness), stir and cook for 3 minutes.
+Next, add the mushrooms with their broth (it is always good to reserve some broth to play with the thickness), stir, and cook for 3 minutes.

 - Transfer the gravy to an immersion blender (or blender) and blend until the mushroom gravy looks smooth.